fkivela/HVCtl/doc/sphinx/_build/html/_sources/protocol.rst.txt

   :Command: ``E\r``
   :Answer: ``EX\r``, :math:`X \in \left[0, 255 \right]`

-  This command returns an 8-bit big-endian integer, with the bits being numbered in the following manner.
+  This command returns an 8-bit big-endian unsigned integer, with the bits being numbered in the following manner.
   MSB and LSB denote the most and least significant bits.

   +---------+---+---+---+---+---+---+---------+